https://gofund.me/9fa7359f7

 Gospel Outreach and Discipleship Training

-CGMUSA can be contacted to provide training at no cost in the following areas: spiritual growth and development; christian training, conferences and seminars; radio broadcast ministry; pastoral training; evangelism; divine healing; and individual discipleship and spiritual renewal.
+CGMUSA can be contacted to provide training at no cost in the following areas: spiritual growth and development; Christian training, conferences and seminars; radio broadcast ministry; pastoral training; evangelism; divine healing; and individual discipleship and spiritual renewal.
 Although the primary method of training is through on-line media (Zoom), in-person training may also be available, subject to availability to travel.
-Some training materials are made available without cost through this website.
-In addition, CGMUSA sponsors evangelistic work in several communities located in the eastern region of India.

 Health & Welfare Program